YangPeiYuan/RobotSim_Imitate/en/index.md

 		- Rotate Robot w.r.t Y-axis(in Unity) at the center of the robot base with 180 degree such that the robot flange will face the gripper exactly.

 		![Image](../image/RobotSim_Set_Robot_Tool.png)
-		- Drag obiect RNG300 into Tool1 and set the Flange position at (0, -0.35, 0) such that the center of the flange will match to the center of the gripper RGN300 perfectly.
+		- Drag obiect RNG300 into Tool1 and set the flange position at (0, -0.35, 0) such that the center of the flange will match to the center of the gripper RGN300 perfectly.

 2. Drawing the working envelope of the robot
 	-To move the robot to observe the reach limitations